 Here are a few tips for choosing the best photo locations and the best time of day to get the photos of Dubrovnik old town you want.
 Whether you are a vacation happy snapper with a smartphone or a serious travel photographer, these photography tips should help you get the best possible images of Dubrovnik.

 Get Your Bearings

-If you go for a tour or walk, stop to look at the postcard racks.
-This will give you some inspiration for angles and lighting scenarios.
+If you take a walking tour or go for a walk, make sure you stop to look at the postcard racks.
+Postcards are a great source of inspiration for locations, angles and lighting scenarios.

 Dubrovnik Old Town – Outside The Walled City

 There are so many fantastic vantage points for shooting this beautiful walled city from outside.
-You shouldn’t have a problem getting stunning Dubrovnik pictures any time of day.
+You shouldn’t have a problem getting stunning photos of Dubrovnik any time of day.

 Dubrovnik Port From Banje Beach

 Head a few minutes south along the coast away from the city, just past Banje beach.
 From the top of the stairs leading to the beach is an excellent viewpoint of the Old City and the original Dubrovnik port.